 - Be careful going from the lying down position to standing quickly as you can get light headed from low blood sugar or medications.
 Before standing up, you should sit for one minute before getting up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Drs.
-Conforti, Johnson, Salomon or Saggese.
+Conforti, Johnson, Salomon, Saggese or Heifetz-Li.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.